|Name||Tiny Epic Galaxies (2015)|

 The dice are reasonably small, but not excessively so.
 The larger problem is that they are non-standard and are rolled, re-rolled and re-cycled in complex ways.
 Play with accessible replacements requires the construction of a lookup table and as many as seven accessible dice to ensure fluidity of play.
 Neither of these are ideal solutions though.

-During the last academic year, myself and m’colleague were teaching a module called User Centred Design at Robert Gordon University.
+During the last academic year, myself and m’colleague were teaching a module called User Centred Design.
 One of the keystone approaches we took with it was through a technique I have taken to calling ‘Cardboard Prototyping’.
 Rather than get students to design paper prototypes of standard desktop and mobile applications, we got them to do it with board-games.
 We put them in groups, explained the rules of games, and got them to try them out with their own homebrew implementations.
 When they were comfortable with how the games played, we got them to tear up a random component from the game and replace it with one of their own design.
 It was a phenomenally successful approach, certainly in comparison to the drier material I had delivered the year before.
 It completely encapsulated everything that people need to understand about the process.
 It’s low fidelity.
 It’s iterative.
 And it’s something you should feel comfortable with destroying to explore more of the design space.
 We did this with Skull, One Night Ultimate Werewolf and Love Letter to great success.
 We also did it with Tiny Epic Galaxies because it had an online kit for putting together a paper prototype.
 That was considerably less successful.
 There’s a point where ‘low fidelity’ becomes ‘too low fidelity’ and I think we hit it with TEG.
 This was also my first exposure to the game, and while I thought it had some nice ideas I can’t say I really enjoyed it all that much.
 I was happy to define its value as primarily pedagogic – as a data point in the limitations of paper prototyping.

 Reflecting upon it after the class, it’s clear where you find the disconnect between TEG as a game (as it comes out of the box) and TEG as a paper prototype.
 We played the game with standard dice and a lookup table and it added such a considerable cognitive burden that the entire game became much less fun.
 Students playing it remarked they found it confusing to try and allocate actions when they were mediated through a lookup table, and as such they made mistakes with strategy or over/under spent their resources.
 Nothing of the experience really held together as a result because the fun was lost in the administrative nightmare of cross-checking the standard faces of a die against the game actions.